codestorms37/Credit_Risk_Analysis/README.md

 - AdaBoost seems to be the best alternative as:
   - It has the best Balanced Accuracy
-  - Precision (TruePositive / (TruePositive + FalsePositive)) for high risk cases is higher
+  - Precision (TruePositive / (TruePositive + FalsePositive)) for high-risk cases is higher
-  - And most important for this case of credit risk, Recall (TruePositive / (TruePositive + FalseNegative)) is higer
+  - And most important for this case of credit risk, Recall (TruePositive / (TruePositive + FalseNegative)) is higher

 ## Summary

-- From this analysis the AdaBoost algorithm is recommended to asses credit risk as it has better performance in all three critical indicators: Balanced Accuracy, Precision and Recall.
+- From this analysis the AdaBoost algorithm is recommended to assess credit risk as it has better performance in all three critical indicators: Balanced Accuracy, Precision and Recall.